-Basis of preparation
+Basis of Preparation

-The financial statements have been prepared in accordance with applicable law and UK accounting standards (United Kingdom Generally Accepted Accounting Practice) which for Stonewater (4) Limited includes the Cooperative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008, FRS 102 "the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" the Statement of Recommended Practice (SORP) for Registered Social Housing Providers 2014, "Accounting by registered social housing providers" 2014, the Accounting Direction for Private Registered Providers of Social Housing 2015.
+The financial statements have been prepared in accordance with applicable law and UK accounting standards (United Kingdom Generally Accepted Accounting Practice) which for Stonewater (2) Limited includes the Cooperative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008, FRS 102 "the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" the Statement of Recommended Practice (SORP) for Registered Social Housing Providers 2014, "Accounting by registered social housing providers" 2014, the Accounting Direction for Private Registered Providers of Social Housing 2015.

-The accounts are prepared under the historic cost basis.
+The accounts are prepared under the historic cost basis except for the modification to a fair value basis for certain financial instruments as specified in the accounting policies below.
 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in applying the Association's accounting policies.
+It also requires Association management to exercise judgement in applying the accounting policies.